reflectoring/reflectoring.github.io/_posts/2021-01-23-cookies-servlet-api-spring-boot.md

 Cookie: user-id=c2FtLnNtaXRoQGV4YW1wbGUuY29t
 ```

-As it is expected the cookie is rotated back to backend.
+As expected the cookie is rotated back to the backend.

 In the meantime when we try to do another request to `http://example.com/contacts/` the cookie header is missing and the server will not receive it under the path `/contacts/`.